 Pictured Rocks National Lakeshore

-Munising will be your jumping off point for this expedition.
-Whether its via tour boat, private boat, or self guided kayaks, this is an incredible destination to witness in any season.
+Whether your sign up for a Pictured Rocks Kayaking tour, Pictured Rocks Cruise or do some hiking at Pictured Rocks, you will love your time here.
 I recommend summer as it’s ideal for a day on the lake.
-However, aside from just seeing the Pictured Rocks from sea, the hiking and color transformations in fall are ridiculous to experience.
+However, aside from just seeing the Pictured Rocks from sea, the hiking and color transformations in fall are ridiculous to experience

 Lake of the Clouds

 For those planning an Upper Peninsula trip, make sure to include the Upper Peninsula’s largest city, Marquette!
 From the aforementioned Sugarloaf Mountain to the multiple breweries in town, to gorgeous Lake Superior Shoreline, don’t miss out on this city.

 Munising, like Marquette, makes this list because it’s an excellent base for exploring.
 The city is home to the beginning of your tours for the Shoreline tours and has a close proximity to a number of beautiful waterfalls just in it’s backyard.
-One cafe I love here is Falling Rock Cafe.
+Find some great coffee, books, and more at this Munising Cafe.

 Any trip to the UP must include a dip into any of the Lakes!
-For the majority of you it will be in Summer, but for the hardcore, POLAR PLUNGE it !
+For the majority of you it will be in Summer, but for the hardcore, POLAR PLUNGE it!
 Lake Superior is by far the coldest of the lakes and it’s yearly average sits at 45F!
 Be wary on when you swim, post rainstorm can cause sickness with runoff from streets into the lakes shores.

 There are plenty of other things in the Upper Peninsula that could be listed but these are some of my favorites and must experience.
 Have you been to all of these or are you still working on crossing most of them off of your list?